Interior Design in 2026

 Professional design help from anywhere.

 The scope of interior design extends far beyond choosing paint colors and furniture.
 Professional designers must understand building codes, fire safety regulations, ADA accessibility standards, lighting design, materials science, and space planning.
-A well-designed office increases employee productivity.
-A thoughtfully planned hospital room supports patient recovery.
+A well-designed office increases employee productivity by up to 20%, according to research from the World Green Building Council.
+A thoughtfully planned hospital room supports patient recovery — studies show patients in well-designed rooms experience 8.5% shorter hospital stays.
 A restaurant interior shapes the dining experience as much as the menu does.
 Every commercial or residential space tells a story through its design choices, and the best designers learn to listen carefully to what their clients need that story to say.

 The interior design industry has also been transformed by technology.
 Computer-aided design (CAD) software, 3D rendering tools, virtual reality walkthroughs, and AI-powered space planning have become standard parts of the designer's toolkit.
 These tools allow clients to experience a space before it is built, reducing costly changes during construction and helping designers communicate their vision more effectively.
 For an overview of the leading tools available, see our design software guide.